josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 **Why**? <br />
 Being DRY is important, but not crucial if it sacrifices the other elements of LIFT.
-That's why it's called *T-DRY*.
+That is why it is called *T-DRY*.
-For example, it's redundant to name a template `hero-view.component.html` because with the `.html` extension, it is obviously a view.
+For example, it is redundant to name a template `hero-view.component.html` because with the `.html` extension, it is obviously a view.
 But if something is not obvious or departs from a convention, then spell it out.

 </div>